SAP/openui5-docs/docs/Worklist_Template_a77f2d2.md

 -   **SAP Fiori Worklist Application** \(for OData V2 models\) and **SAP Fiori Worklist Application - OData V4** \(for OData V4 models\) templates in SAP Web IDE

     For more information about SAP Web IDE, see the documentation for SAP Web IDE on the SAP Help Portal at [https://help.sap.com/viewer/p/SAP\_Web\_IDE](https://help.sap.com/viewer/p/SAP_Web_IDE).

+    > Note:
+    > SAP Web IDE is no longer available via SAP Business Technology Platform trial accounts.
+Any references to SAP Web IDE in this documentation are only relevant for you if you have access to SAP Web IDE through a productive SAP BTP account.
+Please consider SAP Business Application Studio as an alternative.
+See [App Development Using SAP Business Application Studio](App_Development_Using_SAP_Business_Application_Studio_6bbad66.md).

 -   **Worklist Template** under [Demo Apps](https://openui5.hana.ondemand.com/#demoapps.html).